Downtown St. Petersburg

 Yes, there really are book on Ghost Signs.

 The salvage operation and razing of the building next door (last incarnation

 as a Jazz club, so we were told) has closed the Central Coffee Shoppe

 temporarily.
 Before long, things will be back to normal and the breakfast

-conversation might occasional drift to “the day the
+conversation might occasional drift to “the day the sign appeared.”

-Our thanks to Tom, John and Lois for sharing their story.
+to Tom, John and Lois for sharing their story.
 It was our first

-experience in meeting native-born St. Petersburgers (if
+experience in meeting native-born St. Petersburgers (if that’s the

-St. Petersburg should do all that it can to produce more natives.
+feel St. Petersburg should do all that it can to produce more natives.